fifijo/nextjs-boilerplate/README.md

 This automated process ensures that our changelog is always up-to-date and reflects all the changes made in each release.
 It reduces manual work and helps maintain consistency in our release notes.

 Remember to write clear and descriptive PR titles and use appropriate labels, as these will directly contribute to the quality of our release notes.

+## Contributing

+We welcome contributions from the community!
+Please follow these steps if you would like to contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your branch to your forked repository.
+5. Create a pull request describing your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.